Jbachtiger/ci-pp5-gamer-verse/README.md

 - Group messaging between users
 - Interactive gaming session where users can play browser games together on the website
 - Gamer scoreboard
-- Notifications for when a user recives a new follow, comment or like
+- Notifications for when a user receives a new follow, comment or like
-- A contact form so user can get in touch with site admins/provide feedback
+- A contact form so users can get in touch with site admins/provide feedback

 ## Components
 A wide selection of components have been implemented throughout this project and reused on multiple pages:

-1. Asset.js - this componenet supplied the loading spinner used throughout the website
+1. Asset.js - this component supplied the loading spinner used throughout the website
 2. Avatar.js - this component adds to the improved UX by allowing users to add a profile image of their choice
 3. MoreDropdown.js - this allowed the user to edit and delete posts, events and reviews
 4. axiosDefault.js - an efficient way to communicate with the backend Gamer Verse API
 5. NavBar.js - this component is present on every page of the website.
 It makes navigating the website easy for the user and collapses into a hamburger menu for screen sizes medium and below
 6. NotFound.js - this component appears when a user tries to access invalid URLs.
 There is a clear message that appears telling the user the page doesn't exist
-7. CurrentUserContext.js - confirms the users logged in status so that appropritate functionality can be displayed and is available to the user such as create a post
+7. CurrentUserContext.js - confirms the user logged in status so that appropriate functionality can be displayed and is available to the user such as creating a post
 8. ProfileDataContext.js - provides the follow/unfollow functionality to other users across the Popular Profiles and Profile Pages components
-9. useRedirect.js - redirects a user to another pafe if they are not authorised to be on the page they are trying to access
+9. useRedirect.js - redirects a user to another page if they are not authorised to be on the page they are trying to access
 10. utils.js - provides the functionality to all of the components that utilise the infinite scroll

 ## Testing